intel/FPGA-Devcloud/main/HandsFree/Simulator/DESim/Readme.md

 3. Save `hello.v` and associated submodules, and you can now run your project.

 Note: Please set the default nettype of all project files to none. (i.e. add "`default_nettype none" to all project files)

+4. Keep in mind that the state of signals and registers are unknown using the simulator.
+If you dont get the results you are expecting, consider adding an initial block in your RTL block to set registers to a known reset state, or add a reset signal.

 ## 4 Testbench Considerations